Julie Anne Halter

 Martha J. Dawson

-In more than 30 years of practice, Martha Dawson has focused on commercial and complex litigation.
-As a trial attorney, Martha understood the important role that document requests, proper document production, and the management of documents played in course of the litigation and trial.
-As a founder and co-chair of e-DAT, Martha’s practice has focused entirely on the legal issues of electronic discovery and records management for the past 15 years.
+Martha Dawson has more than 40 years of experience helping clients in commercial and complex litigation, with a particular focus since 1997 on electronic discovery and trial support.
+As founding partner of the e-DAT practice group, Martha focuses on the legal issues of electronic discovery, records management and litigation/trial support.
 She regularly counsels clients regarding litigation readiness, records preservation and legal holds, collection issues, and all manner of discovery related issues.
 Martha serves as both Special and National e-Discovery Counsel to clients working with their trial counsel of choice.
 Reasonable, responsible and defensible solutions to often challenging discovery issues require the in-depth knowledge and legal experience that she brings to bear on each matter.
+Martha was recognized as one of the “most important e-discovery trailblazers” by The American Lawyer in 2013 and she is a frequent speaker and author on electronic discovery issues.
 Click here to view Martha’s complete biography.